rjzupkoii/PSU-CIDD-Malaria-Simulation/README.md

 1. Add the relevent classes and events needed for the RAPT protocol.
 2. Additional input validation added for input data files.
+3. Updated console logging to report physical and virtual memory usage at end of simulation.

 ### Version 4.1.2.1